plone/training/volto/styling.rst

 Semantic UI
 ===========

 For styling our website in Volto we use Semantic UI.
 Semantic UI uses LESS as the underlaying technology.
-By default Volto uses the pastanaga theme but any theme can be used.
+By default Volto uses the Pastanaga theme but any theme can be used.
 A theme has the following folder structure:

 - assets
 - collections